bitchin-ginger/Pneumonia-Classifier/README.md

 - 1,  2, or  3 Convolutions
 - 32, 64, or 128 nodes.

-Each of these would intake X-ray images, reduce them to size 128 x 128 pixels (1/8th the original image size) and output a prediction of whether the X-ray revealed Pneumonia or was Normal.
+Each of these would intake X-ray images, reduce them to size 128 x 128 pixels (1/8th the original image size) to create a total of 16,384 parameters for each image.
+The output was a prediction of whether the X-ray revealed Pneumonia or was Normal.

 ## Conclusion